albertomontesg/davis-interactive/docs/pages/user_guide/installation.md

 pip3 install davisinteractive
 ```

+## DAVIS Dataset

+In addition to the framework, you will need to download the `trainval` DAVIS 2017 Dataset with 480p resolution from [here](http://davischallenge.org/davis2017/code.html).

+Moreover, you can download the `trainval` scribbles from [here](https://data.vision.ee.ethz.ch/csergi/share/DAVIS-Interactive/DAVIS-2017-scribbles-trainval.zip).
+You have to unzip the scibbles zip file in the folder containing DAVIS (in /path/to supposing DAVIS is in /path/to/DAVIS).

+*Note*: A script to download automatically the dataset and the scribbles is coming soon.

 ## Install from Source

 If you prefer, you can install the package downloading the source code and installing it.
 To do so, you need to run these commands: